YellowJacketLinux/Platillo/Dingbats/Zapf_Dingbats.md

 Systems without that font can map requests to that font to Platillo if the user wants Platillo to provide equivalent Unicode code-points.
-Even if of a different typeface, most operating systems do have full coverage of all the Unicode code-points in their default install.
+Even if of a different typeface, most operating systems do have full coverage of all the Zapf Dingbats Unicode code-points in their default install.